 “The success of building a technology sector takes a concerted effort, so we’re proud to partner with Saint Francis,” said Chris Carnell5, co-founder of Codefi and Director of Programs for the MTDF.
 “Attracting, developing, and retaining talent are critical to this initiative.
 And you have to give talented people tough problems and innovation technology to work on.”

 Whether you are a computer programmer or a clinician with domain expertise, diverse teams form during the weekend to build the best solutions.
-Sign up to be notified when tickets are available.

 Ask yourself, what problems could technology potentially solve that have the greatest impact, such as obesity within the region.
 Broad submissions such as “diabetes,” “patient interaction,” or “healthcare affordability” are absolutely fine if you think they need more focus awareness, and think technology could be used within those categories to make a signifiant difference.
 And big problems are good, as well.
 Big and broad problems that need innovative solutions are great themes for hackathons.
 Winners will be invited to showcase their solutions at the fourth annual Marquette Techfest Gala on July 26.